ozoneapi/tecban-developer-portal/specification/resources and data models/pisp/README.md

   next payment 28th Feb > next payment 30th March.
           - first two digits after IntrvlMnthDay must be set at '01', indicating a one monthly interval else PISP will be returned error
-          - last two digits after IntrvlMnthDay are not considered or validated by Tide (payment will be made as per the day in FirstPaymentDateTime)
+          - last two digits after IntrvlMnthDay are not considered or validated by TecBan (payment will be made as per the day in FirstPaymentDateTime)
        - IntrvlWkDay:01:xx Same day of the week as the first payment (i.e. if first payment is made on Friday > next payment is made on Friday the following week) - this is number of the week i.e. 1 = monday
           - first two digits after IntrvlMnthWkDay must be set at '01'
-          - last two digits after IntrvlMnthWkDay are not taken in to account by Tide (payment willbe made as per the day in FirstPaymentDateTime)
+          - last two digits after IntrvlMnthWkDay are not taken in to account by TecBan (payment willbe made as per the day in FirstPaymentDateTime)
-   -  NumberOfPayments not supported by Tide (will return error if provided)
+   -  NumberOfPayments not supported by TecBan (will return error if provided)
-   -  RecurringPaymentDateTime not supported by Tide (will return error if provided)
+   -  RecurringPaymentDateTime not supported by TecBan (will return error if provided)
-   -  RecurringPaymentAmount not supported by Tide (will return error if provided)
+   -  RecurringPaymentAmount not supported by TecBan (will return error if provided)
-   -  FinalPaymentAmount not supported by Tide (will return error if provided)
+   -  FinalPaymentAmount not supported by TecBan (will return error if provided)

 ### Domestic Standing Orders